 - 2. The Housing and Human Services Commission will review the eligible applications received, as well as staff scores and recommended funding amounts.
 The Commission will hold a public hearing on the proposed projects, and will evaluate the merits of the proposals and community need for each project, considering the priority needs identified in the Consolidated Plan, public comments received, staff recommendations, and related information.
-The Commission will make a funding awards will be presented to the City Council for final approval as part of the draft 2018-19 Action Plan.
-City Council will hold a public hearing on the Action Plan, including proposed project awards, before adopting the Action Plan in May 2018.
-Project funding awards will also be included in the City's 2018 Projects Budget, to be adopted in June. - 3.
+The Commission will make a funding recommendation on each proposal.
+The Commission's recommended funding awards will be presented to the City Council for final approval as part of the draft 2019-20 Action Plan.
+City Council will hold a public hearing on the Action Plan, including proposed project awards, before adopting the Action Plan in May 2019.
+Project funding awards will also be included in the City's 2019 Projects Budget, to be adopted in June. - 3.
 Public input on the Action Plan is obtained through the public hearing process and acceptance of written comments during the comment period.
 Notices are published in accordance with the City's Citizen Participation Plan.
 The City Council approves the Annual Action Plan by resolution following the citizen comment period.
 Each applicant will be notified in writing regarding their funding application.
 Final approval of the Action Plan is made by HUD, usually in July. - 4.
 Project Scoring: Proposals will be evaluated by staff using the following criteria, with points awarded up to the following maximum points per criteria: